Dogs are used for an array of different things around the world. They can be used as workers, hunters, rescuers and most commonly, friends.

 This trait is particularly handy when it comes to training this dog because not only will it be highly cooperative and responsive to the tricks and commands that you teach it, but it will also learn them very quickly.

-The Jagdterrier will always be looking for something to do to make sure that you inculcate productive behaviour in it from the onset.
+The Jagdterrier will always be looking for something to do to make sure that you inculcate productive behavior in it from the onset.

-This will keep your pet from indulging in bad behaviour and instead urge it to partake in rewarding activities where it can feel a sense of purpose.
+This will keep your pet from indulging in bad behavior and instead urge it to partake in rewarding activities where it can feel a sense of purpose.

-To fulfill this, make use of treats and toys to encourage positive behaviour in your pet.
+To fulfill this, make use of treats and toys to encourage positive behavior in your pet.

 My Final Thoughts on the Jagdterrier

 Overall, the Jagdterrier is far from a family dog.
 It prefers to be with one owner who will allow it to hunt.

 If you live on a farm and would love to treat the Jagdterrier to s few days a week in the mountains, then it may be the perfect companion for you.